chuongmep/Awesome-Dynamo/intro.md

 ![](images/DynamoBackground.png)

 ## Introduction
-The Awesome Dynamo project celebrates and aggregates authors, essential and complete content with a large contribution from the community, the main purpose of which is to store dynamo core values and make it easy to learn.
+The Awesome Dynamo project celebrates and aggregates authors, essential and complete content with a large contribution from the community, the main purpose of which is to store dynamo core values and make it easy to learn, apply to work and explore power of Dynamo.

-Tables of contents:
+## Tables Of Contents

 ```{tableofcontents}
 ```